BranchMetrics/mac-branch-deep-linking/README.md

 ### URI Scheme Considerations

 You need to choose an URI scheme that is not already in common use and is likely unique on a Mac.
 For instance, `web://` is probably a bad choice.
 Many people choose the reverse domain name for their app or use their bundle identifier, like `io.branch.cool-app://`.

-Do not use an app scheme starting with `fb`, `db`, `twitterkit-`, `pin`, or `com.googleusercontent.apps`.
+Don't use an app scheme starting with `fb`, `db`, `twitterkit-`, `pin`, or `com.googleusercontent.apps`.
 These schemes are ignored by Branch since they are commonly used by other app kits for oauth and other uses.

 ### How Branch Deep Linking for Mac Works

 A Branch link is an web URL that looks like `https://your-app.app.link/bOsE0bbUtO`.
 When this link is clicked on a Mac it opens a Branch web page that quickly determines if the Mac app can be opened on the user's computer, and if so, Branch opens the app with a Mac URI scheme like `your-app-scheme://open?link_click_id=348527481794276288`.

 (If the user doesn't have the app installed Branch can redirect the user to a fallback URL, like an app download page or some other configurable place).

 ## Adding Branch to Your App